 She has already won several first prizes, even with distinction.
 In June 2018 she won the first prize at the Steinway Piano Competition.

 At the end of February, beginning of March 2019, Emma Saskia Bähler gave for the first time concerts with orchestra.

 As in any etude, one particular technical aspect of the piano is explored.
 This Etude for piano explore the arpeggiated chords.
 The melody is sentimental and romantic.
 The harmony is diatonic at first but modulates into a different key.
 The harmonic development in here is very colorful, deep and emotionally intense.
 Following section brings back the opening melody that modulates to the original key.
 There is also a Coda that allows now the arpeggios to be played by the right hand while the melody is given to the left.

 This Etude won the First Prize Golden Key Music Festival of Vienna 2015 (category professionnal international)

-This piano composition competition is open to composers of all ages and nationalities and selection criteria are musical and no extra-musical parameters such as gender, level of difficulty, nationality and age quotas etc will be taken into account.
+This piano composition competition is open to composers of all ages and nationalities.
+Selection criteria are musical and no extra-musical parameters such as gender, level of difficulty, nationality and age quotas.

 The quality of the text is examined by the jury.
 Unpublished works & worksworks (Modern scores for piano solo or piano 4 hands, duration 3 to 5 minutes) that have been performed previously and won competitions in the past may be submitted.